 Your personal statement needs to be devoid of errors.
 So, however busy you are, don’t submit it without proofreading it several times.
 Getting your friends and family to read it and get their perspectives is also a good idea.

 While these are technical mistakes students are prone to making, the biggest mistake is not asking for help you need it.
 If you are unsure about how to write an impressive personal statement or are not confident about your writing skills, understand that it is okay to ask for help.

 Don’t risk your chances of getting accepted.
-Reach out Writers Per Hour and have us write you a strong personal statement for grad school that will get your application noticed.
+Reach out to Writers Per Hour and have us write you a strong personal statement for grad school that will get your application noticed.
 Our professional team of experts will work with you to understand your life experiences and guide you on what should be included in the statement.

-With exemplary writing skills and the expertise required, we are well-equipped to deliver high quality personal statements that will make a great first impression.
+With exemplary writing skills and the expertise required, we are well-equipped to deliver high-quality personal statements that will make a great first impression.